 -The license plate pulled from the shark’s mouth is the same one from Jaws.

 -Thomas Jane actually swam with one of the sharks, but was only allowed to do so once he finished filming all his other scenes.

 -The set was at the bottom of a huge tank on Stage 2 at Fox Studios Baja in Mexico, where Titanic was filmed.
 It was the same stage that held the grand staircase and dining area.
 It's the biggest indoor tank in the world, 200 by 500 feet and 40 foot deep.
 After Renny Harlin’s experience with Cutthroat Island, he wanted to film on the most controllable set possible.

 -The submarine from Sphere can be found in this movie, as well as the sea plane from Six Days, and Seven Nights.

 Deep Blue Sea is my second favorite shark movie.
 It’s a little over-the-top but a ton of fun and provides some real scares.
 I enjoyed revisiting Deep Blue Sea a lot and I have a feeling I’ll be watching this again in the future.
 Renny Harlin did an excellent job and the cast really put everything into their roles for this film.
 It’s nice to see that many of them went onto bigger and better things.

-I rate Deep Blue Sea as an eight out of ten and say it’s a must own.
+I rate Deep Blue Sea as an three and a half out of five and say it’s a must own.